-- Deloitte leaders in Australia, Canada, UK, US and other countries have been publicly recognized for their focus on gender diversity and inclusion and/or serve on boards of organizations that promote inclusion.
+- Deloitte leaders in Australia, Canada, UK, US and other countries have been recognized externally for inclusion efforts and/or serve on boards of organizations that promote inclusion.

-- Globally, Deloitte provides a safe work environment for all its people through strong policies against discrimination, sexual harassment or other forms of inappropriate behavior.
+- Globally, Deloitte creates a safe work environment for all people through its strong policies against misconduct, inappropriate behavior or sexual harassment.

-These are some of the significant reasons why Deloitte is recognized as a desirable workplace by organizations that include Great Place to Work (US and UK), LinkedIn (US), National Association of Female Executives (US), The Times (UK), Glassdoor, Universum (in which business students ranked Deloitte fourth among the world’s most attractive employers) and more.
+These are some of the significant reasons why Deloitte is recognized as a desirable workplace by organizations that include Great Place to Work, LinkedIn, National Association of Female Executives (US), The Times (UK), Glassdoor and more.

 While we are proud of the accolades we have earned and the policies and programs we have implemented, we understand that we must change as the market and world around us change.
 To lead in the areas of inclusion and diversity, we must achieve more.
 That is why we are focusing many of our current efforts on gender representation and why we will continue to seek and hire qualified women, provide ample developmental and promotional and leadership opportunities, and remain committed to fair pay for all.